MUDE-2025/PA1.6/README.md

     - It turns heating off early if the predicted temperature will exceed the upper deadband limit, even if the current temperature is below the threshold.
     - It turns heating on when the temperature is falling and the predicted value will drop below the lower deadband limit.
   - The step_room function in the room module:
-    - Givess a higher temperature after one simulation step with the heater on compared to off.
+    - Gives a higher temperature after one simulation step with the heater on compared to off.

 > By Tom van Woudenberg and Stanislaw Ostyk-Narbutt, Delft University of Technology.
 CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).